 If it sounds at all prosaic, you’ve got the wrong impression.

-While Clemens claimed she completed her fair share of budget analysis and report-writing over the course of 37.5-hour weeks, she said there was nothing commonplace about the access she had to Parker’s C-suite.
+Clemens said she completed her fair share of budget analysis and report-writing over the course of 37.5-hour weeks, but said there was nothing commonplace about the access she had to Parker’s C-suite.

-When she was interviewing staff she did a little bit of everything—from meeting with the authority’s 11-member oversight committee to conducting a 12-hour ride-along with Wanda Dunham, MARTA’s police chief.
-Other highlights of the experience included a state-of-the-art presentation from the creative director of New York’s transit authority and a rare look behind the scenes of Atlanta’s emergency operations command center during the nation’s largest 5K road race.
+When she wasn’t interviewing staff she did a little bit of everything else—from meeting with the authority’s 11-member oversight committee, to conducting a 12-hour ride-along with Wanda Dunham, MARTA’s police chief.
+Other highlights of the experience included attending a state-of-the-art presentation from the creative director of New York’s transit authority and a rare look behind the scenes of Atlanta’s emergency operations command center during the nation’s largest 5K road race.

 “At MARTA, they have this mantra,” she said. “‘We’re getting people to work guys, that’s what we’re doing—we’re getting people to work.’